 javac --version

-Both commands should report the same major version number.
-If they differ, use update-alternatives to align them.
+Both commands should report the same major version number (17).
+If they differ, use update-alternatives to align them as described in the multiple versions section above.

 sudo apt remove openjdk-17-jdk openjdk-17-jre